 Under Delaware law, corporations are allowed to indemnify their officers, directors and employees against claims arising from their actions in such capacities if the individuals acted in good faith and in a manner they believed to be in, or not opposed to, the best interests of the corporation.
 Further, corporations are allowed to advance expenses to the individuals in such matters, contingent upon the receipt of an undertaking by the individuals to repay all expenses if it is ultimately determined that they did not act in good faith and in a manner they believed to be in, or not opposed to, the best interests of the corporation.
 WMI's charter and bylaws currently require indemnification of and advancement of expenses to its officers and directors if these standards have been met and previously required indemnification of and advancement of expenses to all employees if the standards were met.
 Additionally, WMI has entered into separate indemnification agreements with each of the members of its Board of Directors as well as its Chief Executive Officer, its President and its Chief Financial Officer.
-The charter and bylaw documents of certain of WMI's subsidiaries, including WM Holdings, also include similar indemnification provisions, and some subsidiaries, including WM Holdings, entered into separate rights and protections for the individuals than WMI's charter and bylaws.
+The charter and bylaw documents of certain of WMI's subsidiaries, including WM Holdings, also include similar indemnification provisions, and some subsidiaries, including WM Holdings, entered into separate indemnification agreements with their officers and directors prior to our acquisition of them that provide for even greater rights and protections for the individuals than WMI's charter and bylaws.